ioam/svn-history/topographica-win/create_python_topo/README.txt

 Please note: it will trash any existing copy of python that you have installed before (so not a python associated with topographica, but a standalone one).
-It seems you can only have
+It seems you can only have one copy of Python 2.4 installed at once.

 (1) Run setup.bat.
 Accept all defaults (they're set programmatically)